Receiving a Letter

 - Please do not panic.
 A compliance letter is a list of items that need to be corrected.
 Receiving a compliance letter is not the end of the world; it merely means your property needs some attention.
 A compliance date is the date by which you need to have the items remedied or by which you must make other arrangements with the city.

-Please do not ignore it.
-Ignoring a Compliance Letter will not make the violation(s) go away.
-Citations and Property Abatement are the city’s method of last resort.
+- Please do not ignore it.
+Ignoring a compliance letter will not make the violation(s) go away.
+Citations and property abatement are the city’s method of last resort.
 The city wants to work with residents to resolve their maintenance issues.
-Unfortunately, if an Owner is unwilling to comply, the city is left with few options.
+Unfortunately, if a property owner is unwilling to comply, the city is left with few options.